ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 If you can't access your server, you can use the following prechecks to help get a response.

-* Try to access the server through the KVM IPMI console.
+* Try to access the server through the KVM console.
+For more information, see [Accessing the KVM console for virtual servers](docs/virtual-servers?topic=virtual-servers-access-kvm-console).
-* If you can't access the server through the KVM IPMI console, then the ping traffic might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, Fortigate).
+* If you can't access the server through the KVM console, then the ping traffic might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, Fortigate).
 Ask your administrator to check the firewall rules.
-For help with setting up firewall rules, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).
+For help with setting up firewall rules, contact support.
 * If you're using security group, you need to allow ICMP traffic.
 For more information, see [Creating security groups and rules](/docs/security-groups?topic=security-groups-creating-security-groups).

 ## Why can't I access KVM through a browser?
 {: #troubleshoot-vs-KVM-not-accessible-browser}